oguzhan-yilmaz/balcony/docs/how-it-works/about-boto3.md

 print(dir(boto3))
 ```

-When a module is imported, it can be queried for it's composite objects on runtime.
+When a module is imported, it can be queried for its composite objects on runtime.

 AWS SDK exposes the AWS API on service basis, accessible through service `clients`.